Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/ecs-outside-of-games.md

   `hidden` (made invisible)
-- Entities (both graphical and non-graphical) can be given a `name` so users associate them with a concept (e.g. you may put all dimension lines on the `"dimensions"` layer), allowing easy lookup and letting theGUI differentiate between different entities of the same type
+- Entities (both graphical and non-graphical) can be given a `name` so users associate them with a concept (e.g. you may put all dimension lines on the `"dimensions"` layer), allowing easy lookup and letting the UI differentiate between different entities of the same type
 - Different graphical entities need different information for how to be rendered (e.g. a `Line` might just have a `stroke_colour`, while a `Circle` may also